Publishing

 6-Blurb

 Blurb is geared toward authors who want to produce more than digital books, such as photo books and magazines.
 Its singularity is what differentiates it from similar platforms.
-The Urban Book Publishers‘ emphasis on visual content, unique personalization choices, and top-notch printing are all in their favor.
+The book publishers new york emphasis on visual content, unique personalization choices, and top-notch printing are all in their favor.

 However, Blurb caters to a somewhat small audience and might be expensive for what it offers.
 Some highlights are the tools for creative layout, in-app book sales, and Adobe Lightroom compatibility.